slackhq/slack-api-docs/methods/channels.history.md

-This method returns a portion of messages/events from the specified channel.
+This method returns a portion of [message events](/events/message) from the specified channel.

 To read the entire history for a channel, call the method with no `latest` or `oldest` arguments, and then continue paging using the instructions below.